When Machines Go Shopping: How AI Agents are Changing Retail

 The Scale Challenge: Enriching Product Data Across Thousands of SKUs

-Scale is where it gets real.
-Imagine a retailer with 100,000 SKUs.
-Each one needs an enriched title, an enriched description, around 30 structured attributes, use case tags, compatibility data, competitive differentiators — everything just discussed — plus multilingual variants and channel-specific formatting.
-At a conservative estimate of 15 minutes per SKU, that quickly adds up to 12 people working full-time for over a year, just to reach baseline.
-And that's before accounting for the fact that the data needs constant updating, since products change, pricing changes, and the conversation about your products evolves over time as UGC shifts.
+To make the scale of the problem tangible, he walked through the maths for a retailer with 100,000 SKUs: each one needing an enriched title and description, roughly 30 structured attributes, use case tags, compatibility data, differentiators, plus multilingual and channel-specific variants.
+Even at a conservative 15 minutes per SKU, that adds up to roughly 12 people working full-time for over a year just to reach a baseline — and that's before factoring in that the work is never really finished, since pricing shifts, products change, and the broader conversation around them (via UGC) keeps moving.

-1. Audit your data: Map every attribute to what an AI agent actually needs, based on your findings.
+1. Audit your data: map every attribute against what an AI agent actually needs, and let the findings guide priorities.

-3. Ensure your product data is consistent and unified across all channels.
+3. Unify your product data so it's consistent across every channel.

-5. Start tracking whether LLMs can actually find your products.
+5. Start tracking whether LLMs can actually find your products in the first place.

 Related Posts